shreve/shreve.io/content/wishlist.md

   <br><span class="tag">Size: 12</span> I have found this challenging because
   I wear a women's size 12 and most fuzzy socks I've seen only go up to size 10.

+* A light therapy lamp
+  <br><span class="tag">Lux: 10K or greater</span> These early nights have
+  really been taking a toll on me already.
+A therapy lamp should help to keep me sane through the rest of the winter.

 * Scrub Daddies
   <br>I have decided that these sponges are the new best way to do the dishes by
   hand.